iangreenleaf/transactional_capybara/README.md

 require "transactional_capybara/rspec"
 ```

-If you're using `ActiveRecord::Base.maintain_test_schema!` in you `rails_helper.rb` (or `spec_helper.rb`), make sure it is invoked before requiring transactional_capybara.
+If you're using `ActiveRecord::Base.maintain_test_schema!` in your `rails_helper.rb` (or `spec_helper.rb`), make sure it is invoked before requiring transactional_capybara.
 Failure to do so might cause some non-deterministic connection failures.

 Your database connection is automatically shared between threads, and all specs tagged with `js: true` will wait for AJAX requests to finish before continuing.